cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-cloud-features-aws.md

 ## Security Groups

 In this **Security Groups** area, you see all assigned [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) of your **Instance**.<br />
-With a click on a **Security Group** you can edit rules like adding IPs for SSH or other services.
+With a click on a **Security Group**, you can edit rules like adding IPs for SSH or other services.

 <img class="border" src={useBaseUrl('img/v1/cloud-features/aws/security_groups.png')} />